USCGC Venturous: Construction and career

 The Venturouss motto is Nemo Supra, which means "None Better".
 Thirteenth of sixteen s, Venturous was built by the American Shipbuilding Company in Lorain, Ohio.
 Her keel was laid on May 22, 1967 and she was commissioned on September 12, 1968.
 Upon commissioning Venturous set sail for San Diego, California, and arrived November 23, 1968.
 Over the next 27 years Venturous changed her homeport several times, finally settling in Astoria, Oregon before being decommissioned at the United States Coast Guard Yard in Baltimore, Maryland on February 11, 1994, to undergo an 18-month Major Maintenance Availability.
-Upon recommissioning Venturous was reassigned to her present homeport in St. Petersburg, Florida.United States Coast Guard.
+Upon recommissioning Venturous was reassigned to St. Petersburg, Florida.
+In 2026, the homeport of Venturous changed again, this time to Portsmouth, Virginia.
+She arrived on July 10.

 Initially designed for search and rescue (SAR) efforts, Venturous participated in and led many SAR missions including the recovery of the abandoned sailboat Jazz Limited off the coast of Mexico, towing the disabled fishing vessel Crusader to San Diego, California, and towing the Moon Spinner to Pelican, Alaska.
 In 1970, Venturous responded to the sinking of the fuel tanker SS Connecticut.
 After hours of dewatering and plugging the tanker was towed safely to shore.

 From June 1988 to May 1992, Venturous earned three Coast Guard Unit Commendations, excelling in Alaskan patrols, aiding in the oil spill cleanup and enforcing fisheries laws.
 In 1990 alone, Venturous seized four fishing vessels for violating Russian, Canadian, and U.S. fishing laws.
 In January 1999 Venturous boarding team discovered 9,500 lb of cocaine aboard the MV Cannes, at the time the tenth largest seizures in U.S. history.
 The cutter was awarded the Coast Guard Foundation Award for operational achievements in the fields of drug and migrant interdiction.